Chris Mason (darts player): PDC career

 In late 2001, the news came through that virtually all PDC televised tournaments would be closed off to players who did not play in the PDC World Darts Championship.
 As a result, Mason became one of the "Skol Six" who decided to play the PDC World Championship from 2002 onwards, so that they could continue to play in other PDC televised events.

-Mason lost in the first round of the 2002 PDC World Championship to Dave Askew, but reached the quarter finals in 2003 – losing to eventual champion, John Part.
+Mason lost in the first round of the 2002 PDC World Championship to Dave Askew, but reached the quarter-finals in 2003 – losing to eventual champion, John Part.
 He missed most tournaments in 2003 and 2004 while he served a prison sentence – but he returned to play in the 2004 World Grand Prix in October, and reached the quarter-finals of the event for the third time, this time losing to Steve Beaton.

 Mason has many titles to his name including the Irish Masters and the Vauxhall Pro Open on 3 occasions.
 Mason won the Irish Masters which was screened by Sky and also has lifted the Scottish Open and the English Open titles to his impressive résumé.
 Mason was Taylor's opposition at the 2002 World Matchplay when Taylor hit the first PDC nine-dart finish to be televised live on British screens.

 Mason has reached the quarter-finals in a few other PDC events, including the 2005 UK Open, the 2006 Las Vegas Desert Classic, and the 2006 World Matchplay.

 Retirement

 Whilst commentating on the 2010 Grand Slam of Darts, on broadcaster ITV, Mason announced that he intended to retire from darts following the forthcoming qualifying rounds of the 2011 PDC World Championship, declaring that "even if I do qualify, which is unlikely, the World Championships will be my swansong".
 It was later announced by the PDC that he declined the opportunity of a Pro Tour Card for 2011, effectively confirming his decision – although he would be eligible to compete in qualifiers for Pro Tour event or switch to the BDO circuit instead.
-Chris has recently hinted that he may get back into darts but it would be a very professional job stating that he would begin to give 100% as he claimed he only gave 70% during his career.
+Mason has recently hinted that he may get back into darts but it would be a very professional job stating that he would begin to give 100% as he claimed he only gave 70% during his career.

-2012, out of retirement
+Out of retirement

-In January 2012, he entered the Professional Darts Corporation Pro Tour 'Q School' qualifying tournament.
-Over the four days Chris did not get a Tour Card but can play in all UK Open and European events as an associate member of the PDC.
+In January 2012, he entered the Professional Darts Corporation Pro Tour 'Q School' qualifying tournament but failed to win a PDC Tour Card.

+He re-attempted to obtain a PDC Tour Card in January 2014, however he was not successful.

+Mason competed in both the 2023 World Seniors Darts Championship and the 2024 World Seniors Darts Championship.
+He was knocked out in the first round and quarter-finals respectively.

+In February 2025, he announced his ultimate retirement from the sport after the 2025 World Seniors Darts Championship.